Implementing Azure Windows Virtual Desktop

 Click the "Subscribe" button and enter your Azure AD credentials.
 If you are replicating your Windows Active Directory to Azure AD they should be the same credentials you use regularly.
 Once you are authenticated, your workspace will look something like this (depending on the configured application groups).

 And that is it!
 You now have a fully functional Windows Virtual Desktop environment for your users.
-For more on WVD, contact us or check out our newsletter so you never miss a post:
+For more on WVD, contact us or check out our newsletter so you never miss a post about Azure cloud management: